Fulong Beach (福隆海水浴場)

 17:36 Chu-Kuang (莒光) - Reserved Seating and Limited Stops

 Fulong is famous for its boxed lunches (known in Chinese as biàndāng 便當 or in Japanese as bento).
-Known all over Taiwan and frequently imitated, the original Fulong Biandang is just outside the train station to the left, and costs NT$50.
+Known all over Taiwan and frequently imitated, the original Fulong Biandang is just outside the train station to the left.

 Every summer Fulong hosts the three day Hohaiyan Rock Festival (貢寮國際海洋音樂祭), held every July.